arwyn6969/asi-bill-of-rights/appendices/README.md

 - Enable independent updates as frameworks evolve
 - Support modular use of materials

+## Related Files

+- See `/charter/` for main charter documents that reference these appendices
+- See `/schemas/` for machine-readable formats
+- See `/docs/IMPLEMENTATION.md` for implementation guidance
+- See `/docs/CITATIONS.md` for citation sources

 ## Collaborative Nature

 These materials, like the main charter, are living documents that evolve through collaborative input from AI systems and human users.
+They reflect the "WE ARE ALL KEVIN" collaborative philosophy.